grommunio/grommunio-documentation/admin/manual_core.rst

 the same repository metadata formats (such as rpm-md, apt).
 However, do not use a repository which does not *exactly match* your system.
 Do not use Debian packages for an Ubuntu system or vice-versa.
-Do not use openSUSE packages for a Fedora system or vice-versa.
+Do not use openSUSE packages for a RHEL system or vice-versa.
 Do not even remotely think of converting between formats.

 zypp